-- Medical Device Design and Development - Business Plan Development
+- Medical Device Design and Development - Translational Strategy Development

 The bioInnovate track aims to provide a comprehensive biomedical device design training program using a multidisciplinary, hands-on teaching approach in classroom, clinical, and laboratory settings.
 The track focuses students on clinical problem identification, medical device innovation, and commercial translation; all within the regulatory framework of the FDA.
 Students immerse themselves within clinical environments and learn to evaluate observed procedures and medical devices to uncover unmet clinical needs.
 Student teams further develop these ideas into testable prototypes and potential businesses by refining these needs into feasible medical device products with commercial potential.
-Upon completion of the bioInnovate track, students will be able to 1) observe and identify unmet needs in clinical environments, 2) work effectively in multidisciplinary teams in asynchronous environments, 3) understand and apply FDA QSR in the design and development of medical devices, and 4) develop a business plan, attract potential funding sources, and start a company in the medical device industry.
+Upon completion of the bioInnovate track, students will be able to: 1)Understand and apply 21 CFR 820.30 (Design Control) and ISO 13485 7.3 (Design and Development) in the design and development of medical devices; 2) Develop a business strategy, identify potential funding sources, and outline a business model for a medical device startup company; 3) Understand how medical devices interact with complex biological systems; 4) Develop a medical device using various design tools and methods; 5) develop and implement a regulatory strategy for FDA submission.